Protest for jailed Capitol rioters: Police ready this time

 Federal authorities have identified several of those detained as extremist group leaders, members or associates, including nine defendants linked to the Proud Boys and three connected to the antigovernment Oath Keepers.
 Dozens are charged with conspiring to mount coordinated attacks on the Capitol to block Congress from certifying the 2020 Electoral College vote, among the most serious of the charges.

-Some jailed defendants are charged with assaulting police officers, others will making violent threats.
+Some jailed defendants are charged with assaulting police officers, others with making violent threats.
 A few were freed after their arrests but subsequently detained again, accused of violating release conditions.

 The U.S. Court of Appeals for the District of Columbia Circuit has set standards for judges to apply in deciding whether to jail a Capitol riot defendant.
 A three-judge panel of the appeals court ruled in March that rioters accused of assaulting officers, breaking through windows, doors and barricades, or playing leadership roles in the attack were in “a different category of dangerousness” than those who merely cheered on the violence or entered the building after it was breached.